2nd January 2012 - Happy New Year!!! and since the card swaps we've had no more issues!!!

 Update 30th August 2012

-1. Make a iLO connection (or equivalent) get a console session up and running and press ALT-F12 and the screen should change to show the tail of vmkernel log (take a screenshot). if this fails move to step 2.
+- If the Host becomes unresponsive see if you can do the following to generate something useful for problem investigation:1.
+Make a iLO connection (or equivalent) get a console session up and running and press ALT-F12 and the screen should change to show the tail of vmkernel log (take a screenshot). if this fails move to step 2.

 2. Generate a PSOD via the iLO by generating a NMI to the system (again take a screenshot).